Angerona/angerona-framework/markdown/concept-operators.md

 To define a concrete update beliefs operation the BaseUpdateBeliefsOperator class must be inherited.
 If this inherited class is not abstract it is on the implementation layer.
-The @ref UpdateBeliefsOperator in the *example project* shows a nice example implementation of an update beliefs operator.
+The @ref angerona.fw.example.operators.UpdateBeliefsOperator in the *example project* shows a nice example implementation of an update beliefs operator.

 Conclusion